 - Keep your list, photos and/or video somewhere safe.
 They won’t help you much if they get lost it in the move.
 Keep a flash drive copy in a fireproof safe or a safe deposit box, use a cloud storage site or ask your insurance company if they have an electronic storage option.

-- Don’t forget to update your inventory.
-You’ll want a record of any new items you get, too.
+- Remember to update your inventory.
+Make sure to record any new items you get, especially high-value ones.

 Make a list, update it and keep it safe.
-A strong inventory will make unpacking in your new home much smoother so that you can seize the adventure of your move.
+A strong inventory can make unpacking in your new home much smoother so that you can seize the adventure of your move.